 That is not to say that students should forego socialisation and co-curricular activities entirely.
 Indeed, a large part of the ‘college experience’ involves engagement with other students and societies.
 By participating in clubs, student unions, volunteer groups and college magazines, students can experience new friendships and adventures, as well as developing many skills that will directly benefit them when they begin to seek employment.

-It is therefore very important for students to be proactive both in engaging with academic work and college life and in establishing strategies to help balance the two, as well as adapting to the different requirements of college education.
+It is therefore very important for students to be proactive both in engaging with academic work and trinity life and in establishing strategies to help balance the two, as well as adapting to the different requirements of university education.

 Supporting Students with Asperger's Syndrome and other Autistic Spectrum Conditions in the 3rd Level College Environment